-Improved Prosthetic Hand Gains A Lighter Touch And Easy Grip
+Improved Prosthetic Hand Has A Lighter Touch And Easy Grip

 Better feedback between prosthetic and brain

-"The whole 'using feedback for prosthetics' idea has been floating around for a while and people just haven't shown whether or not it works," says Sharlene Sharlene Flesher, postdoctoral research associate at Stanford University, who also studies tactile feedback in prosthetic robotic limbs, but was not involved in this study.
+"The whole 'using feedback for prosthetics' idea has been floating around for a while and people just haven't shown whether or not it works," says Sharlene Flesher, postdoctoral research associate at Stanford University, who also studies tactile feedback in prosthetic robotic limbs, but was not involved in this study.
 "The fact that they got everything to work is not a trivial result."

 Other existing prosthetics can also convert brain signals into movement.
 But doing daily life tasks depends not only on our ability to grab objects but also on our ability to sense through touch what those objects are without looking at them.